techgaun/techgaun/README.md

-### Hello fellow earthling (or fellow dweller of this unbelievable multiverse; I know we're not the only one) 👋
+### Hi 👋

 My name is Samar Acharya and I come from a very special country, [Nepal](https://en.wikipedia.org/wiki/Nepal).
 I am currently living in United States.
-I come from a then remote village & I started using computers when I was 17 and have always been in love with what I can make it do by feeding 1s and 0s.
+I come from a then remote village & I started using computers when I was 17 and since then have always been in love with what I can make it do by feeding 1s and 0s.

 #### &#127760; Social